-It is the area in which the hole is located.
-This area can be defined with a line or with a geographical shape (i.e. Golf Green).
 A ball is on the Green when any part of it or its projection is touching the "Green Zone."
-A ball touching the line is deemed ON the green.
-In the case the green's limits are not established, the ball is on the Green Zone when it is within a maximum of three meters from the hole or as defined and not in a hazard.
+In the case the green's limits are not established, the ball is on the Green Zone when it is within a minimum of three meters from the hole or as defined and not in a hazard.
+When a green zone is defined, its maximum radius must be no more than 10m from the flag and the line defining it is part of the green.
+A ball touching this line is deemed ON the green.

-3-2-9 Ground under repair (GUR)
+3-2-9 Ground under repair